bykovk-pro/anyrun-tg-bot/README.md

-# ANY.RUN Sandbox API for Telegram
+# ANY.RUN for Telegram

-This Telegram bot provides a user-friendly interface to interact with the ANY.RUN Sandbox API.
+This Telegram bot provides a user-friendly interface to interact with the ANY.RUN API.
 It allows users to submit files and URLs for analysis, retrieve analysis results, and perform various operations with the ANY.RUN service directly through Telegram.

 ## Key Features: